centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 ### RATING_COUNT
 Number of ratings for title on Goodreads.
-Scraped with the Goodreads scraper, see Readme-file for the scraper for details: https://cloud.sdu.dk/app/files/properties/%2F178949%2FReadme.txt
+Numbers retrieved in December 2022.

 ### AVG_RATING
 Average rating of title on Goodreads.
-Scraped with the Goodreads scraper, see Readme-file for thTe scraper for details: https://cloud.sdu.dk/app/files/properties/%2F178949%2FReadme.txt
+Numbers retrieved in December 2022.

 ### AUDIBLE_AVG_RATING
 Average rating of title on Audible.